 Sitemap – A file that lists every index-worthy web page on a website.
 Sitemaps help search engines like Google better understand the structure and importance of each web page, which in turn improves the likelihood that a site or its pages will be ranked.

 Spider – A piece of software that “crawls” through websites for indexing purposes, though spiders can also carry malware, spam, or may steal information from a website.
 Google uses the information that spiders collect to determine how well each site or page adheres to their ranking algorithms.
 Also called bots or web crawlers.
+Here is more information on spam bots and how to stop them.

 Social Media – Any platform where users can post pictures, articles, videos, songs, or content and interact (through “likes,” “shares,” and “pins”) with other users.
 Popular social media platforms include Facebook, Twitter, Instagram, LinkedIn, YouTube, and Pinterest.